imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

 {% capture tip%}
 To get the spatial calibration for your image, go to {% include bc path='Image|Properties...'%} ({% include key keys='Ctrl|Shift|P' %}) in the main Fiji dialog.
 {% endcapture %}
-{% include tip id='image-spacing' tip=tip %} Save the result using {% include bc path='File | Save As|Tiff...'%} ("test-filtered.tif", for example).
+{% include notice icon="tip" content=tip %} Save the result using {% include bc path='File | Save As|Tiff...'%} ("test-filtered.tif", for example).
 Then, in SNT's dialog look for the "Tracing on Secondary Image" widget in the *Main* tab.
 Click the file folder button to specify the secondary image.
 Next, toggle the "Trace on Secondary Image" checkbox (you can do so using {% include key key='I' %}.
 Now the pathfinding will occur on the secondary image.
 To view a MIP of the secondary image "over" the original image during tracing, toggle the "Render in overlay at X% opacity" checkbox.

 <div align="center">